argoproj-labs/training-material/argo-workflows/reuse/workflow-templates.md

 `argo template create hello-workflowtemplate.yaml`{{execute}}

-You can also manage templates using `kubectl`:
+You could also manage templates using `kubectl`:

-`kubectl apply -f hello-workflowtemplate.yaml`{{execute}}
+`kubectl create -f hello-workflowtemplate.yaml`

 This allows you to use GitOps to manage your templates.

-To submit a template, you can use the UI or the CLI:
+To submit (i.e. run) a workflowTemplate, you can use the UI or the CLI:

 `argo submit --watch --from workflowtemplate/hello`{{execute}}